emwalker/samasya/README.md

 # Samasya

-This project exists to help me work through the domain model for a web app that would use spaced repetition to guide leaners through a series of challenge problems on the way to acquiring the ability to analyze, for example, a complex physical system and then derive a partial derivative that can help to model it, without assuming much about what the learner has already mastered.

 Samasya means "problem" in Hindi related languages.
-It's being used here in the sense of a "challenge problem," of the kind you might work through to prepare for an exam.
+It's being used here in the sense of a challenge problem of the kind you might work through to prepare for an exam.

+This project exists to help me work through the domain model for a web app that would use spaced repetition to guide leaners through a series of challenge problems on the way to acquiring a new skill.
+For example, the ability to analyze a complex physical system and then work out a partial derivative that can help to model it.
+The web app should not assume too much about what the learner has already mastered.

 ## Screenshots